 Starting in the 1850s, the gold and silver rush in the Rocky Mountains brought thousands of white settlers into the mountains and the surrounding foothills.
 Dislocating and angering the Cheyenne and Arapaho who lived on the land, the Pike’s Peak Gold Rush in 1858 brought the tension to a boiling point.

 The Indians soon began to attack wagon trains, mining camps, and stagecoach lines, a practice that increased during the Civil War, when the number of soldiers in the area was greatly decreased.
-Soon, this led to what became known as the Colorado War of 1863-1865.
+This led to what became known as the Colorado War of 1863-1865.

 As the violence between the Native Americans and the miners continued to increase, territorial governor John Evans sent a Voluntary Militia commander by the name of Colonel John Chivington to quiet the Indians.
-Though once a member of the clergy, Chivington’s compassion did not extend to the Indians and his desires to extinguish them all were well known.
+Though once a member of the clergy, Chivington’s compassion did not extend to the Indians, and his desires to extinguish them all were well known.
 Evans also issued two orders, the first required “friendly Indians” to gather at specific camps and threatened violence against those who didn’t comply.
 The second called for citizens to “kill and destroy” Native Americans who were deemed hostile by the state.

 In the spring of 1864, while the Civil War raged in the east, Chivington launched a campaign of violence against the Cheyenne and their allies, his troops attacking any and all Indians and razing their villages.
 The Cheyenne, joined by neighboring Arapaho, Sioux, Comanche, and Kiowa in both Colorado and Kansas, went on the defensive warpath.